-Houston Astros lead Los Angeles Angels 3-2 through 5 meetings this season.
+Houston Astros and Los Angeles Angels are even at 4-4 through 8 meetings this season.

 | Date | Matchup | Result (Houston Astros) | Houston Astros bet % | Houston Astros money % | Odds |